vgwb/Antura_arabic/docs/Modules/DatabaseManagement.md

-# Antura Database Info and Management
+# Database Info and Management

 Here is a description of the Antura Database and proposal for the web application to deal with the upload of the db files from the Antura app to the servers and their management.